top of page

 /

-You can explore the tabs above for samples from my initial training (from 2005-2019) in art, architecture, & landscape architecture, and for my recent talks, upcoming events, etc. Welcome!
+You can explore the tabs above for my recent talks, upcoming events, and publications.
+My full CV is available here.
+Welcome!

 bottom of page